 “What then?
 Only that in every way, whether in pretense or in truth, Christ is preached; and in this I rejoice, yes, and will rejoice.”

 Verse 18 is the conclusion to the paragraph dealing with motives.
-Two more motives are treated: “pretense” and “truth.”
+He provides more motives with the words “pretense” and “truth.”

-A conclusion is drawn.
+Paul draws a conclusion here.
 We would say, “So what?”

 “Only that in every way,”

 Paul did not care much about form or methods.
 His heart was to elevate the gospel.
-Paul did not concern himself even with motives as along as Christ was preached.
+Paul did not concern himself even with motives as long as people preached Christ.
 God can even use carnality to advance the gospel, as here—”pretense.”